MooMaker/docs/use-cases/03-mm-settles-order-with-borrowed-capital-undercollateralized.md

 User places an order to buy ETH.

 ## Main flow
-- User posts an order to buy tokens (e.g. ETH for USDC)
+- Trader posts an order to buy tokens (e.g. ETH for USDC)
-- System notifies market makers about the order
-- Makers competing in an auction, the best quote wins
-- Maker settling the order with partially collateralized borrowing
+- Maker wins auction
 - Maker initiates borrow with joined collateral depositing his part (300 USDC)
-  - Trader fills other part of the joined collateral by depositing 1000 USDC
+- Trader deposits remaining part of the joined collateral (1000 USDC)
-  - Maker borrows 1 ETH and sends it to the trader (In fact, borrow goes directly to the trader)
+- Maker borrows 1 ETH and sends it to the trader (In fact, borrow goes directly to the trader?)
 - Maker repays 1 ETH to the lending pool unlocking 1300 USDC

 ## Alternative flows
 ### Market maker partially fills order